Television timeout: College women and FIBA

-Media timeouts are taken at the first dead ball after the 5:00 mark in each quarter.
-Any called timeout before the 5-minute mark of a quarter becomes the media timeout.
-Organisers have the option in FIBA play to implement a television timeout at the next dead ball following the same point.
+Media timeouts are taken at the first whistle after the 5-minute mark in each quarter.
+Any called timeout before then becomes the media timeout.
+As in men's play, the first team-requested timeout in the second half becomes a full-length media timeout in addition to the other timeouts.
+Organisers have the option in FIBA play to implement television timeouts at the next whistle following the same points.

 NBA

-There must be two timeouts in each quarter (known as mandatory timeouts).
-These timeouts only occur at the first dead ball after a certain minute mark.
+In the NBA, there must be two timeouts in each quarter (known as mandatory timeouts).
+These timeouts only occur at the first whistle after a certain minute mark.